 Debt gets in the way of everything – especially big financial decisions.
 Unfortunately, a mortgage is one of those.
 A lender will look at your debt-to-income ratio and decide, based on how much you are giving to your debt every month, whether you are a safe investment for them.

 Besides, with your debt out of the way, you will find you can put more money towards saving for a deposit.
 Of course, this isn’t easy.
 It is your first step, however.
 Pay off your debt as soon as possible to avoid interest rates that trap you in a cycle of paying off interest and never putting a dent in your debt.
 Then you can focus on saving for a deposit.

 You can make this easier by paying more than the minimum amount every month, paying it off with a lump sum, avoiding interest rates with a balance transfer card, or renewing an auto loan.
-By paying off any debts as quickly as possible, you’ll be able to reduce the interest you pay and eventually improve your credit rating, which could allow you to borrow more when you come to buy your new home.
+The experts at PF Geeks share that by paying off any debts as quickly as possible, you’ll be able to reduce the interest you pay and eventually improve your credit rating, which could allow you to borrow more when you come to buy your new home.